Doncaster Sheffield Airport railway station: Funding

 In October 2020, the UK Government refused the business case for the project.
 A Department for Transport spokesperson said that "On the basis of a rigorous assessment, there were significant concerns regarding the current proposal but we remain committed to improving connectivity to Doncaster Sheffield Airport."
 In November 2022, Doncaster Sheffield Airport closed.

+In April 2025, The City of Doncaster Council has announced the masterplan for Doncaster Sheffield Airport along with proposals for the rail link.
+It is dedicated as part of the masterplan to reopen the airport where British PM Keir Starmer has pledged £30 million back in February.